Introduction to Wrongful Death Cases

 - Approximately 30,000 people die in the U.S. yearly because of motor vehicle accidents.

-- Approximately 10,000 people die Illinois yearly because of motor vehicle accidents.
+- Approximately 10,000 people die in Illinois yearly from motor vehicle accidents.

-- Approximately 1 in 14,000 people die in Illinois yearly because of a motor vehicle accident.
+- Approximately 1 in 14,000 people die in Illinois yearly from a motor vehicle accident.

-- Motor vehicle accidents cause the U.S. over $100 billion in costs and damages.
+- Motor vehicle accidents cost the U.S. over $100 billion in costs and damages.

 - Across the country, approximately 57% of crashes involved one vehicle and approximately 43% of crashes involved more than one vehicle.